bgpdata/collector/README.md

 * Apache Kafka enables many applications the ability to tap into the existing BMP feeds from any number of routers.
 A single BMP feed via OpenBMP can feed data into hundreds of consumer apps, such as MySQL, Cassandra, Real-time monitors, Flat file, ELK, Apache Spark, etc.

-* OpenBMP forwarder can be used to forward the native BMP messages (no modification) to any other BMP receiver, including openbmpd.
+* OpenBMP forwarder can be used to forward the native BMP messages (no modification) to any other BMP receiver, including collectord.

 * Admins, Network Engineers, automated programs/scripts, etc. interact with the OpenBMP API or any other consuming application